 6.53.1 Applicability to Language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.53 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1 6.53 applies to Ada.
 In recognition of the occasional need to step outside the type-system or to perform “risky” operations, Ada provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type conversions or Unchecked_Deallocation for the deallocation of heap objects regardless of the existence of surviving references to the object.
 If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
 Similarly, there are ways to create a potentially unsafe global pointer to a local object, using the Unchecked_Access attribute.

 6.53.2 Avoidance mechanisms for language users